 An earlier account claims that the Roman people are descended from Trojan War hero Aeneas.
 Aeneas had escaped to Italy after the war, and whose son, Iulus, was the ancestor of the family of Julius Caesar.
 The archaeological evidence of human occupation of the area of modern-day Rome, Italy, dates from about 14,000 years ago.

 Romulus and Remus, in Roman mythology, are twin brothers, whose story tells the events that led to the founding of the city of Rome and the Roman Kingdom by Romulus.
 Although the tale takes place before the founding of Rome around 750 BC, the earliest known written account of the myth is from the late 3rd century BC.

 A national myth is a revealing account of an incident about the nation’s past.
 Such myths often serve as an important national symbol and affirm a set of national values.
 A widespread myth may sometimes take the form of a national epic.

-Highlights of the Capitoline Museums
+A Tour of the Capitoline Museums

 - Colossus of Constantine

 - Equestrian Statue of Marcus Aurelius

 - Self-Portrait by Giovanni Bellini